trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

    > :warning: Before starting, add the following dependencies in order to resolve polyfill issues.
 Some dependencies are from NodeJs, thus not included in browsers.

-1. For example, in my case, I installed this :
+1. For example, in my case, I installed this:

    ```bash
    yarn add --dev process buffer crypto-browserify stream-browserify assert stream-http https-browserify os-browserify url path-browserify
    ```

-1. Create a new file `nodeSpecific.ts` in the src folder of your project and edit with this content :
+1. Create a new file `nodeSpecific.ts` in the src folder of your project and edit with this content:

    ```bash
    touch src/nodeSpecific.ts